Confinement-induced collective motion in suspensions of run-and-tumble particles

-In Figure \ref{fig:Fluxes}b, we present the three averaged quantities involved in equation \ref{e:finalfluxes}, for a typical system exhibiting \textit{confinement-induced tracked locomotion}: local density profile, $\rho(y)$ (in black); flux of particles in the $x$ direction along the $y$-axis, $j_x(y)$ (in blue); and the counter-current of particles, $\Delta(y)$ (in red).
+In Figure \ref{fig:Fluxes}b, we present the three averaged quantities involved in equation \ref{e:finalfluxes}, for a typical system exhibiting \textit{confinement-induced tracked locomotion}: local density profile, $\rho(y)$ (in black); flux of particles in the $x$ direction along the $y$-axis, $j_x(y)$ (in blue); and the counter-current of particles, \horacio{$\Delta_x(y)$} (in red).
 The funnel-like obstacles and the top wall of the channel are depicted in the figure in yellow, for reference.
 In the concave regions of the obstacles, $\rho(y)$ adopts values close to zero.
 This is because only one particle per $l_{obs}$ is counted due to the shape of the obstacles.
 Then, $\rho(y)$ grows fast, up to positions just above the convex gaps of the obstacles (spanning domains \textbf{IV} and \textbf{II}), and then it grows linearly, with a smaller slope, up to the top wall of the microchannel (domains \textbf{I} and \textbf{II}).

-As expected, $j_x(y)$ shows a small but negative value in the region that corresponds to the flow of particles belonging to domain \textbf{III} in the opposite direction of the band's motion, whereas the region comprising domains \textbf{I} and \textbf{II} ($y \geq 7.5$) shows a constant high flux of particles in the same direction of the band's motion.
-Both the tendencies of $\rho(y)$ and $j_x(y)$ are consistent with the structure and dynamics of the band as shown in Fig. \ref{fig:Fluxes}a (see also \horacio{\textbf{Supplementary Video 2}}).
+As expected, $j_x(y)$ shows a small but negative value in the region that corresponds to the flow of particles belonging to domain \textbf{III} in the opposite direction of the band's motion, whereas the region comprising domains \textbf{I} and \textbf{II} ($y \geq 3.75$) shows a constant high flux of particles in the same direction of the band's motion.
+Both the tendencies of $\rho(y)$ and $j_x(y)$ are consistent with the structure and dynamics of the band as shown in Fig. \ref{fig:Fluxes}a (see also \textbf{Supplementary Video 3}).